No products in the cart!

 When the container opens, focus on pasting the title first to the “SEO Title input” followed by the following symbol “|” and then your brand name.
 An example has been provided in the image below.
 Do not worry about the slug, WordPress will take care of that on its own.
 Next, go to the description and paste the title followed by a description.
 Be mindful of the total character limit.

-This takes care of the basic YOAST SEO semantics for this product page.
+This takes care of the basic YOAST SEO semantics or meta data for this product page.

 This is one of the most important areas and it is also loaded with lots of options and features, so for the sake of launching this product page faster, we will only walk you through the most important areas.
 We will later create another update to this which will break down key segments of the product details that you need to be aware of.